rizacelik/STM32F411CEU6_INAV_Firmware/README.md

 # Attention please
 An Acceleration and Gyroscope module must be connected to the board.
 It will not connect to the Bare Board Configurator.
 Please do not ask questions about this.

+### NOTE
+For each INAV version, you must download the configuration for that version.
+In short, for the INAV 6.1.1 version, you need to download and use the INAV 6.1.1 configuration.
+For INAV 7.1 version, you need to download and use INAV 7.1 configuration.

 # Responsibility and resource
 This is the unofficial target for INAV( Original source: https://github.com/iNavFlight/inav).
 Provides support for flight control boards that do not have official INAV support for the STM32F411CEU6 board.